anishcode19/Resume/README.md

 get() adds the page to browser history, and navigate().back() will work if a previous page exists in that history.
 Otherwise, there is nowhere to go back to.
 Can we use navigate().back() after get()?

+Does navigate().to() internally call get()?

+A: Functionally, yes.
+Both methods load a new web page in the current browser window and send the same navigation command to the browser.
+The main difference is API organization:

+driver.get(url) → directly loads a URL.
+driver.navigate().to(url) → loads a URL through the Navigation interface, which also provides: back() forward() refresh()